 Gardener’s World.
 Despite the weather the crowds had flocked to the open day, and groups of visitors blocked the narrow paths, making photographs difficult.

-vegetable gardens, both alongside the cutting garden
+The vegetable gardens alongside the cutting garden.

 Across the farm lane from the